amitshekhariitbhu/Fast-Android-Networking/pages/doc/rxjava2_support.md

 folder: doc
 ---

-## Using Fast Android Networking Library in your application with RxJava
+## Using Fast Android Networking Library in your application with RxJava2

 Add this in your build.gradle